I2PC/docs/docs/Installation/Standlone-installation/index.rst

 Refer to ``./xmipp --help`` for additional info on the compilation process and possible customizations.

 Next is to compile xmipp.
-There are to possibilities and in both you will can run Xmipp in Scipion (see `linking step <https://github.com/I2PC/xmipp/edit/agm_refactoring_readme/README.md#linking-xmipp-standalone-to-scipion>`__)
+There are two possibilities and in both you will can run Xmipp in Scipion (see `linking step <https://github.com/I2PC/xmipp/edit/agm_refactoring_readme/README.md#linking-xmipp-standalone-to-scipion>`__)

-- Compile Xmipp by invoking the compilation script, which will take you through the rest of the process:``./xmipp`` that way you will install Xmipp with the dependencies and thier versions that the enviroment you decide, or the default one. - Compile Xmipp via Scipion enviroment ``scipion3 run ./xmipp`` that way you will install Xmipp with the dependencies and their versions that Scipion decided.
+    - Compile Xmipp by invoking the compilation script, which will take you through the rest of the process:

+``./xmipp``

+that way you will install
+Xmipp with the dependencies and thier versions that the enviroment you decide, or the default one.
+    - Compile Xmipp via Scipion enviroment

+``scipion3 run ./xmipp``

+that way you will install Xmipp with the dependencies and their versions that Scipion decided.

 It is important to highlight that this step only compiles Xmipp, but it